What We Do Here

 The artists who display their work in these spaces often offer some pieces for sale, with a small percentage of the price going to the congregation.
 Please contact the artist if you are interested in purchasing a work.

-The exhibit continues to January 27.
+The exhibit continues until May 26.

 The following shows will be held in Sunderland Hall in 2019:

 |March||Members and friends of First||March 3-31||March 3|

 |June||Rama Fayaz||June 2 - July 14||June 9||Rama Painting|

 |July & August||Avenue Road Arts School||July 16 - Sept 4||AvenueRoadArtsSchool.com|

 |September||Jeff Mann||Sept 8 - 29||Sept 8||jeffmannart.com|